 - 1.1) The Strategic Planning Committee shall assist the Executive Committee and General Membership in the annual update of the Governing By-Laws, the development of the LCCoC structural framework written standards, and assist in the making of any recommendations for revisions to such standards. - 1.2) The committee shall assist in the development of the LCCoC Strategic Plan and make recommendations to the Membership regarding implementation and revisions to such plan.
-The committee shall assess the community needs in writing the LCCoC plan. - 1.3) The Committee shall provide an annual report to the Membership on the LCCoC program framework objectives and on the goals and strategies for ending homelessness in Lake County. - 1.4) The Equity Advisory Committee Working Group will be a body of representatives from special population groups, including individuals experiencing homelessness with present or past lived experience, a veteran, a representative for the LGBTQ+ community. - a) The Equity Advisory Committee Working Group will also include a representative for the threshold ethnic Hispanic/LatinX community and racial representation for Native Americans and a representative for People of Color Other than White.
-Racial representatives will be chosen to represent a specific racial population when it reaches
+The committee shall assess the community needs in writing the LCCoC plan. - 1.3) The Committee shall provide an annual report to the Membership on the LCCoC program framework objectives and on the goals and strategies for ending homelessness in Lake County. - 1.4) The Equity Advisory Working Group will be a body of representatives from special population groups, including individuals experiencing homelessness with present or past lived experience, a veteran, a representative for the LGBTQ+ community. - (a) The Equity Advisory Working Group will also include a representative for the threshold ethnic Hispanic/Latinx community, representation for Native Americans and representation for other ethnicities other than White. - (b) The Equity Advisory Working Group will look for liaisons to participate in the Executive Committee and in each standing committee, including Strategic Planning, HMIS/CES, Point in Time, and Performance Review Committees.
+This is to ensure equity implementation, with a voice in the decision-making body of the LCCoC.